CustomerSure

 Finally, and hopefully this goes without saying, both feedback and market research are separate activities to direct marketing.
 (For example, sending email newsletters).
 This might sound painfully obvious now, but it will become relevant in a moment when we come to talk about consent.

-Translation – it’s your responsibility to ensure that your suppliers (processors) operate in a GDPR-compliant way.
-Basically, you (or your Data Protection Officer) need to vet their privacy and security policies (ours is here) to ensure that they’re up to scratch with the GDPR.
+Article 28 of the GDPR says it’s your responsibility to ensure your suppliers (processors) operate in a GDPR compliant way.
+You (or your Data Protection Officer) need to vet their privacy and security policies to ensure they’re up to scratch.

 Transferring Data Outside the EU